matiassimon/cmake-modules-example/README.md

 ## C++ Modules example using CMake

-A C++20 modules hello world example using with CMake 3.28 and Clang 17.
+A C++20 modules hello world example using CMake 3.28 and Clang 17.